sanjay-saxena/blog/content/blog/first.md

 ### Merge Changes

-Once the scaffolding is created, you can merge it to repository as shown below:
+Once the scaffolding is created, you can push it to `https://github.com/<username>/<username>-hugo` repository as shown below:

 ```
 $ cd ~/Workdir/<username>-hugo